Patrick Wisdom Player Props: Cubs vs. Marlins

-Patrick Wisdom -- .161 average over his past 10 games -- will be in action for the Chicago Cubs against the Miami Marlins, with Bryan Hoeing on the hill, on May 6 at 2:20 PM ET.
+The Chicago Cubs and Patrick Wisdom (.355 slugging percentage over his past 10 games, including two homers), battle starting pitcher Sandy Alcantara and the Miami Marlins at Wrigley Field, Sunday at 2:20 PM ET.

-He is looking to get back on track following he struck out four times in his most recent game against the Marlins.
+He is looking to bounce back after a four-strikeout showing in his last game against the Marlins.

 Patrick Wisdom Game Info & Props vs. the Marlins